Divorce

 How do I make changes to or vacate my DRO?

-To vacate a DRO, OCERS requires that a Stipulation and Order be filed with the court, stating that the DRO has been vacated and the Judgment of Dissolution that was issued by the court in the parties’ divorce action has been amended to reflect the member is awarded the OCERS pension as their sole and separate property.
+Vacating a DRO requires filing a Stipulation and Order with the court, confirming the DRO is vacated and the Judgment of Dissolution modified so the member receives the OCERS pension as sole property.

-OCERS will not assist either party with vacating their DRO or filing a Stipulation and Order.
+OCERS cannot assist any party with amending or vacating their DRO or filing documents with the court.

 If I have a DRO on file and have remarried, will my current spouse be entitled to a continuing benefit upon my death?

-If a member elects or has elected the Unmodified Option at the time of retirement, the new or current spouse will be eligible for a continuing benefit if the parties were married at least one year prior to the date of retirement or, if retired, were married two years prior to the date of death and the spouse has reached the age of 55 on or prior to the member’s date of death.
+If you elect or have elected the Unmodified Option at the time of retirement, your new or current spouse/domestic partner will be eligible for a continuance if the parties were married at least one year prior to the date of retirement or, if you are retired, are married two years prior to the date of your death, and your spouse/domestic partner has reached the age of 55 on or prior to the date of your death.

 Will my former spouse/domestic partner be considered a surviving spouse?